Armel Bella-Kotchap: PSV (loan)

 On 1 September 2023, Bella-Kotchap joined Eredivisie side PSV on a season-long loan.
 He made his professional debut for the club on 16 September 2023 in a 4–0 victory against NEC.
 Four days later, Bella-Kotchap made his first Champions League appearance in a 4–0 defeat to Arsenal.
 In October 2023, he suffered a shoulder injury and was expected to be sidelined until the end of year.

-Hellas Verona (loan)
+Hellas Verona

 On 27 August 2025, Bella-Kotchap joined Serie A side Hellas Verona on a season-long loan.
 He made his debut for the club on 31 August in a 4–0 defeat against Lazio after he replaced Fallou Cham in the 46th minute.
+On 2 February 2026, Bella-Kotchap joined the club permanently for an undisclosed fee.

+Venezia

+On 29 June 2026, Bella-Kotchap joined Serie A side Venezia on a four-year contract.

 International career

 Bella-Kotchap began his youth international career with the Germany under-18 team, making his debut on 15 November 2018 in a friendly match against Cyprus, which finished as a 1–0 win.

 On 15 September 2022, Bella-Kotchap was included in the German senior squad for the first time.
 He made his debut as a late substitute on 26 September in a 3–3 draw with England.
 In November 2022, he was selected in the German squad for the 2022 FIFA World Cup in Qatar.